copernicus-mogley/zkav.club/opportunities/README.md

 * **Coordinator roles** (see [below](#coordinator-roles)) are paid monthly.

-When you join a gigs network:
+When you join a skill network:

 * See [Get involved](#get-involved) below.